newamericafoundation/digi_survey_assure/docs/005-installation.md

 Copy the value of `YOUR_CONTRACT_ADDRESS_HERE` into your `api/.env` file under the `BLOCKCHAIN_CONTRACT_ADDRESS` config option.

 You are now ready to deploy the application to your web server.
-If the application throws an error, you will need to double check all of your blockchain config values to ensure that they are correct and try again.
+If the application throws an error, you will need to double check all of your Blockchain config values to ensure that they are correct and try again.

 ## 4. Configuration Setup